DiagnosticsMonkey/Tool-Ponder_Pico2/docs/features.md

 The following sections will cover detail of various interfaces across the board.

 >[!TIP]
->I _try_ to maintain the logic of not having `hot` pins.
+>I _try_ to maintain the logic of not having `hot` supply pins as far as practicable.
->This means that where possible, anything providing a supply voltage will be in the form of a socket.
+>This means that where possible, anything intended to provide a supply voltage will be in the form of a socket.
 Conversely, anything to be supplied a voltage will be presented as a header.
 >N.B.
 J10 is shown in renders as a header - It is a socket in the BoM.
 Its selection jumper, J9, is a 1.27 pitch for convenience.

 ---